adminiitbact/hospital-erp-web/README.md

 ## Quick and dirty setup without nodejs
 - Edit a new file `web/js/globalconf.js` to point it to the desired backend URL (it points to PROD by default).
 - Host directory `web` as the root directory using static file hosting.
 You can use `python3 -m http.server` to achieve that.

+## Swagger
+You can find the backend APIs on Swagger http://staging.cov2.in/hospitalerp/swagger-ui.html